-Most of what I know about myself, I’ve learned from playing the work of Robert Schumann.
+In fact, the realization has come only very gradually: that most of what I know about myself, I have learned from playing Schumann.

 And to be clear, I am speaking about a very extreme degree of privacy.
 There are, for all of us, the things we tell everyone, the things we tell just a few people, the things we tell only loved ones (and perhaps therapists), and the things we tell only ourselves.
 And then, of course, there are the things we do not even admit to ourselves; it is at that level that Schumann’s music operates.
 Over and over again, in piece after piece, he reaches deep within himself for that which is most obscured, and makes it feel like everyone’s obscurity.

 This is a quality to be treasured; it is also dangerous as hell.
 To acknowledge one’s frailty is healthy; to stare at it repeatedly, with a magnifying glass, under fluorescent lights, is not.
 But that is just what Schumann does.